uvmain/baron-pocketbase/README.md

 # node-mkcert-binary
-Downloads the mkcert binary for use in npm/npx scripts
+Downloads the [pocketbase](https://pocketbase.io/) binary for use in npm/npx scripts

-- Downloads the latest version of mkcert
+- Downloads the latest version of pocketbase
-- No dependencies

 # Example npm script usage
 ```
 "scripts": {
-    "generate-cert": "mkcert *.local.dev",
-    "install-cert": "mkcert --install",
+  "start-pb": "pocketbase",
 },
 ```